ndgsghdj/2024-Notes/History/6-01_End-Of-WW2.md

 | Dead                 | 66,000    | 39,000   |
 | Injured              | 69,000    | 25,000   |
 | **Total Casualties** | 135,000   | 64,000   |

+- Japanese Emperor Hirohito and most of his government told the army to surrender after the Nagasaki bomb.
+    - However, some of the military leaders disagreed with the Emperor's proposed actions and attempted to overthrow the Emperor and continue the war instead.
+        - This proved to many people on the Allied side that the decision to use the bombs was right.
+    - The Emperor's will prevailed, and Japan surrendered on <u>14 August 1945</u>.

 # Historical Interpretations